 The Ubisoft of today is far different from the company it was a decade or more earlier.
-Back then, franchises such as Tom Clancy’s Ghost Recon were tough simulations limited to the PC, while these days you are more likely to find the serieson consoles as an accessible third person shooter.
-Legacy franchises such as Rayman have buckled industry trends by not only going back to its 2D roots, but expanding beyond consoles to show up on handhelds and smartphones.
-Then there is new IP such as Assassin’s Creed that have demonstrated the publisher’s versatility and commitment to bringing “core” gaming experiences to gamers in an increasingly social and free-to-play landscape.
+Rayman has buckled industry trends by not only going back to its 2D roots, but expanding beyond consoles to show up on handhelds and smartphones.
+New IP such as Assassin’s Creed have also demonstrated the publisher’s versatility and commitment to bringing “core” gaming experiences to gamers.

 Ubisoft APAC regional online group manager, Matthew Tang (MT): For Ubisoft, this is very much the beginning but an area we are very serious about.
 For example, when you look at Asia, their physical console/PC market has suffered a huge downturn to the point of non-existence due to piracy and a difference in consumer requirements.
 The free-to-play model offers consumers in Asia a more favoured approach due to several factors such as the social aspect of gaming with friends in Internet cafés and the lower incomes in some countries.
 It’s a model that offers options for developers to try a different approach with audiences in other markets as well.
 Other digital and mobile content is being developed to go after new markets with exciting new content.